eclipse-cyclonedds/cyclonedds/examples/shm_throughput/readme.rst

 It consists of 2 units:

-- Publisher: sends samples at a specified size and rate.
+- ShmThroughputPublisher: sends samples at a specified size and rate.
-- Subscriber: Receives samples and outputs statistics about throughput
+- ShmThroughputSubscriber: Receives samples and outputs statistics about throughput

 Scenario
 ********